pypy/pypy.org/posts/2025/02/allocation_sampling.md

 ### Example

+We have also modified [vmprof-firefox-converter](https://github.com/Cskorpion/vmprof-firefox-converter/tree/allocation_sampling) to show the allocation samples in the Firefor Profiler UI.
+With the techniques from this post, the output looks like this:

 <img src="/images/2025_02_allocation_sampling_images/allocation_sampling_call_tree.png">

+While this view is interesting, it would be even better if we could also see what types of objects are being allocated in these functions.
+We will take about how to do this in a future blog post.

 ## Conclusion

 In this blog post we introduced allocation sampling for PyPy by going through the technical aspects and the corresponding overhead.
 In a future blog post, we are going to dive into the actual usage of allocation sampling with VMProf, and show an example case study.
-That will be accompanied by some new improvements and additional features, like extracting the type and (hopefully) size of an object that triggered a sample.
+That will be accompanied by some new improvements and additional features, like extracting the type of an object that triggered a sample.